deacon-kigo/kigo-pro-dashboard/documentation/ai-campaign-creation.md

 - Campaign name and description must not contain prohibited characters
 - Start date must be today or in the future
 - End date must be after start date (minimum 1-day duration)
-- If state is selected in location targeting, MSA cannot be selected (and vice versa)
 - Media uploads must comply with Kigo Banner Guide specifications
 - Each selected media type requires at least one media upload